Helping You Adapt to a Changing Family Structure

 Divorces in a same-sex marriage often face many of the same concerns as a heterosexual marriage, namely:

-The division of assets
+- The division of assets

-Assignment of alimony
+- Assignment of alimony

-Potential determination of child custody and support
+- Potential determination of child custody and support

-The division of assets, including investments or businesses
+- The division of assets, including investments or businesses

-The division of debts
+- The division of debts

-These are difficult decisions and it’s important to work with a legal advocate who can speak candidly to you about your situation.
+These are difficult decisions, and it’s important to work with a legal advocate who can speak candidly to you about your situation.
 While it sounds simple on paper, our attorneys understand how difficult this process can be when you’re going through an emotionally stressful time.
 A Monmouth County divorce lawyer will guide you through the process and fight for what’s important to you.

 What Is the ‘Typical’ Divorce Process in New Jersey?

-The first part of any divorce process is the filing of the divorce complaint, which includes the names and addresses of both spouses, and other details about the marriage, such as the grounds for divorce.
+The first part of any divorce process is filing the divorce complaint, which includes the names and addresses of both spouses, and other details about the marriage, such as the grounds for divorce.
 The spouse who files is the plaintiff.